DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 ```

 ### User Campaigns GET
 Get the campaign actions of a specific user.
-This can be retrieved with either a Drupal UID, a Mongo UID, a mobile phone number, or an email address.
+This can be retrieved with either a Drupal UID, the document ID, a mobile phone number, or an email address.

 **Endpoints:**
 ```
 /user/<:drupal_uid>/campaigns
-/user/<:mongo_uid>/campaigns
+/user/<:doc_id>/campaigns
 /user/<:mobile>/campaigns
 /user/<:email>/campaigns
 ```